Sump Pump Services in Toronto: How to Choose the Right Basement Flood Protection (2026)

 What comprehensive scope looks like

 Cast iron primary + battery backup + smart Wi-Fi controller + sealed basin + dedicated discharge with check valves and freeze protection.
-Total $4,500–$6,500 installed; $1,750 City rebate offsets meaningfully.
+Total $4,500–$6,500 installed; $2,250 City rebate (plus $300 battery-backup component) offsets meaningfully.
 The combination is what's recommended for Toronto homes in the high-risk neighbourhoods.

 Why Toronto sump pump systems are different from suburban GTA